balionis-arvydas/balionis-java/balionis-java5/README.md

 6) MyApp6 - use operators +, - , *, /, and || to get the maximum and minimum of two numbers.
 7) MyApp7 - design an algorithm to check if a graph is hamiltonian or not.
 8) MyApp8 - to find the pieces of land (aka islands).
+9) MyApp9 - count in how many ways I can add English coins to the desired amount.
+10) MyApp10 - depth-first search algorithm to get all leaves

 # Build
 ```